-Located in the central group, the Pico Island has a total area of 448.4 square kilometres and it has the highest point of Portugal: Pico Mountain, with 2351 metres of altitude.
+Located in the Archipelago’s Central Group, Pico Island has a total area of 448.4 km2, and it has the highest point of Portugal: Pico Mountain, with 2351 metres of altitude.

-The island is 42 kilometres long in the direction east-west and 15.2 kilometres wide, being separated from Faial by a narrow inlet of sea of about 8.3 kilometres wide (4.5 nautical miles), known as Canal Faial-Pico (water channel).
+The island is 42 kilometres long in the east-west direction and 15.2 kilometres wide, being separated from Faial Island by a narrow inlet about 8.3 kilometres wide (4.5 nautical miles), known as Canal Faial-Pico (water channel).

-It has a maritime climate, with annual average temperatures between 13 °C minimum and 23 °C maximum and high relative humidity.
-Due to the topography and geology of the island, the temperature variations are strongly related to altitude, exposure to solar radiation, the proximity of the sea and the soil type.
+It has a temperate maritime climate, with annual average temperatures between 13 °C minimum and 23 °C maximum and high relative humidity.
+Due to the island's orography and geology, the temperature variations are strongly related to altitude, exposure to solar radiation, the proximity to the sea and the soil type.